tobiasraabe/tobiasraabe.github.io/content/blog/distribute_r_conda.md

----

-date: '2018-03-21'
-slug: distribute_r_conda
+Date: 2018-03-21
-title: How to compile and distribute an R package with conda
+Title: How to compile and distribute an R package with conda
-tags: [conda, anaconda, r, conda-build, mro]
-toc: "true"

----
+Tags: Conda, Anaconda, R, conda-build, MRO

+TL;DR: This article shows how to compile and distribute R packages on anaconda.org to be used in your data science projects.

-# Introduction to Anaconda and R
+### Introduction to Anaconda and R

 I like to manage my research projects with [conda][6] which is the package manager for [Anaconda][7], a popular Python distribution for data science.
 For